 The analysis of the impact for individual sectors and/or products will include an overview of the current state of the sector, an identification of challenges and untapped future opportunities as well as an investigation of the likely impact of the agreements under negotiation.
-The analysis will also identify and highlight specific subsectors, activities, products, vulnerable social groups and geographical areas that are most likely to be affected, either positively or negatively, by the outcome of the negotiations.
+The analysis will also identify and highlight specific

 Particular attention will be given to non-tariff measures and behind the border measures affecting trade and foreign direct investment and the likely impact of the new agreement on the functioning of the market.
 Non-tariff measures will be broken down into types of barriers such as customs, administrative procedures and technical regulations issues (technical barriers to trade) or SPS measures.
-Where relevant, we will examine the possible impact of the competition policy framework enhancement on economic and consumer benefits, including, where possible, competitiveness of (M)SMEs.
+With regards competition policy, the team will map the scope of national competition laws in the ESA5 countries (including presence of antitrust, merger control, and state aid rules) and the extent to which national competition laws are enforced.
+In this regard the team will also draw on the work done by DG COMP.